davidzhutoronto/OOP345-assembly-line-Project/readme.md

     - if the `pending` queue has a `CustomerOrder` object, moves the order at the front of the queue to the `m_firstStation` of the `activeLine` and remove it from the queue.
 This function moves only one order to the line on a single iteration.
     - for each station on the line, executes one fill operation
     - for each station on the line, attempts to move a `CustomerOrder` down the line
-    - moves each order in the `m_endOfLine` workstation to the `completed` or `incomplete` container
     - return `true` if all customer orders (`m_cntCustomerOrder`) have been filled, otherwise returns `false`.
-- `void display() const` -- this query displays all active stations on the assembly line in their current order
+- `void display(std::ostream& os) const` -- this query displays all active stations on the assembly line in their current order

 ## Tester Module